qbead/qbeadWebsite/content/book/vectors.md

 In this case, if you have moved towards the door in the image, you have moved north, or with an angle of 90 degrees from the x-axis.

-If your friend, who has joined you in this adventure, moves 1 step to the right from the center of the cafeteria, she will have also moved with a magnitude of 1 foot.
+If your friend, who has joined you in this adventure, moves to the right from the center of the cafeteria, she will have also moved with a magnitude of 1 tile.
 But her direction will be 0 degrees.

 (add image with diagonal motion)
 Now, lets move back to the center of the cafeteria and move on a diagonal one tile.
-This motion is the combination of moving one foot up and one foot to the right.
-The magnitude is the distance of the diagonal (sqrt(2)) and the direction is 45 degrees.
+This motion is the combination of moving one tile up and one tile to the right.
+The magnitude is the distance of the diagonal (sqrt(2 tiles)) and the direction is 45 degrees.
 Try moving in various directions and distances using the widget below and see how the magnitude and direction change.